 The students safety and well being is a priority for the staff, faculty and community at Foothills Elementary.
 Therefore, the following links have been created to inform both the students and parents on the policies and procedures that will best ensure everyone's safety.
 Please read them regularly and follow the guidelines outlined in each area, thus making everyone's experience at Foothills a safe and happy one.

-- Foothills Safe Walk
+- Foothills Safe Walking Routes

 - Drop Off/Pick Up Map